This article has links to products and services we love, which we may make commission from.

 Coconut Grove is a unique enclave in Miami of boutiques, restaurants, and hotels that are far enough away from the hustle and bustle of downtown without putting travelers too far out of the way.

-Or, if your style of travel is to see a more local side to a city, head to Coral Gables from Coconut Grove to visit one of South Florida’s planned cities, The City Beautiful, Coral Gables.
+Or, if your style of travel is to see a more local side of a city, head to Coral Gables from Coconut Grove to visit one of South Florida’s planned cities, The City Beautiful Coral Gables.

-If you prefer to start your 24 hours in Miami at Downtown, skip this section but you will be missing out on a local’s recommended brunch!
+If you prefer to start your 24 hours in Miami Downtown, skip this section, but you will be missing out on a local’s recommended brunch!

 Next, there are a number of museums and attractions to consider depending on your interest.

 After breakfast, indulge in a more opulent Miami attraction – the Vizcaya Museum and Gardens at 3251 S Miami Ave.

 Built in the 1900s, the Vizcaya Museum and Gardens property was originally a winter villa for a wealthy businessman named James Deering.

 Today, it’s filled with artwork from the 15th and 19th centuries that the public can explore on their own or catch a guided, 45-minute tour.